 PAHs exhibit a wide range of physical and chemical properties.
 In general, they tend to be solid at ambient temperatures.
 They tend to have low volatilities, high melting points, and high boiling points.
 Similarly, their solubilities in water are low.
 In general, the volatilities and water solubilities of these compounds tend to decrease with increasing molecular weight.
-They are soluble in lipids and polar organic solvents, and they tend to adsorb to particles.
+They are soluble in lipids and polar organic solvents.
+And they tend to adsorb to particles.
 While PAHs can undergo photodecomposition in the atmosphere and react with strong oxidizing agents such as ozone and oxides of nitrogen and sulfur, they are fairly stable compounds.
 Individual PAH compounds that contain more aromatic rings and have higher molecular weights tend to exhibit greater chemical stability.
 PAHs are usually found in the environment as mixtures of compounds and are often associated with other contaminants such as heavy metals, pesticides, and PCBs.

 PAHs enter the environment through several routes.
-Often, they are released to the atmosphere by combustion sources, usually sorbed to particulates.
+Often they are released to the atmosphere by combustion sources, usually sorbed to particulates.
 They can travel long distances through the air and be deposited at sites far away from where they were released.
 They enter surface waters through atmospheric deposition, urban runoff, abrasion of asphalt, accidental spills, and release from creosote-treated wood.
-The use of coal-tar-based pavement sealants is a major source of PAHs.
-PAHs entering surface waters tend to accumulate in sediment.
-It should be noted that four municipalities in the Oak Creek watershed have recently prohibited the use of coal-tar sealants within their jurisdictions.
+The use of coal-tar-based pavement sealants is a major source of PAHs.86 PAHs entering surface waters tend to accumulate in sediment.

 PAHs can be taken up by small organisms and fish in water through contact with contaminated water or sediment or through ingestion of organisms carrying PAHs.
 Once assimilated, PAHs are widely distributed throughout organism tissue.
-They can be found in most organs but accumulate most in lipid-rich tissue.
+They can be found in most organs, but accumulate most in lipid-rich tissue.
 The metabolism of PAHs within organisms is complex.
 Some are converted to nontoxic forms while others are converted to forms that bind to DNA or RNA.
 Organisms can excrete PAHs in feces and urine.
 While turnover of some PAHs in organisms can be rapid, others persist in fatty tissue or remain bound to cellular DNA or RNA.

 PAHs have been shown to produce health effects in humans and other organisms.
 The acute toxicity of PAHs to humans tends to be fairly low.
 Fish, algae, and some invertebrates show acute toxicity to PAHs.
 Some PAHs can damage DNA and are mutagenic and some of these compounds are highly carcinogenic.
-Some PAHs are known or suspected to be endocrine disruptors that can interfere with hormonal regulation of biological activities.
-In addition, the metabolic products of some PAHs are compounds that are toxic, mutagenic, or carcinogenic.
+Some PAHs are known or suspected to be endocrine disruptors that can interfere with hormonal regulation